-The STEELGUARD 951 requires due care when handling.
+The PPG STEELGUARD 951 PFP coating system requires due care when handling.
 Warnings presented on PPG product labels, SDS and in this manual must be heeded.
 This manual is intended to serve as a supplement to SDS and label information.
 Refer and become familiar with all precautionary information prior to use of these products.
 Always follow manufacturers' recommendations with respect to spray equipment and any other equipment used.